 -

-And here we go again … (there is definitely something very wrong with the theory of evolution) From a mainstream journal (ScienceDaily.com): Researchers report February 15 in the journal Cell that ancient viruses may be to thank for myelin — and, by extension, our large, complex brains.
+And here we go again … (There is definitely something very wrong with the theory of evolution.)
+From a mainstream journal (ScienceDaily.com): Researchers report February 15 in the journal Cell that ancient viruses may be to thank for myelin — and, by extension, our large, complex brains.
 The team found that a retrovirus-derived genetic element or “retrotransposon” […]

 -